sveinnthorarins/Minecraft-Server-Sleep-Manager/README.md

 ## Q: Who are you and how can I contact you?

-My name is Sveinn and I'm studying Software Engineering at the University of Iceland.
+My name is Sveinn and I'm a Software Engineer (B.Sc.).

 If you have problems with the application you can create an issue on GitHub.

-If you want to contact me for other reasons you can add me on Discord: Senz#5171